-The candidate will be chosen from students who have submitted a student mobility application through Sciences Po's bursaries and financial aid office.
+The candidate will be chosen from students who have submitted a Student Mobility Grant Application Form.

-The bursaries and financial aid office will provide the US Sciences Po Foundation with a list of eligible students.
+The US Sciences Po Foundation will subsequently receive a list of eligible students.

-The Foundation and a member of Marion's family will select the recipient based on academic merit and financial need criteria.
+The Foundation and a member of Marion's family will select the recipient based on academic merit and financial needs criteria.

-Interested students must complete an international mobility grant application for outside of Europe and include a CV in English and the Marion Bruley application form .
+Interested students must complete an international mobility aid application for outside of the European Union and include a CV in English and the Marion Bruley application form (PDF, 156 Ko).
 Students will also need to include a signed internship agreement.

 Application deadline: for internships taking place during the Spring semester of 2024 (academic year 2023-2024), December 10, 2023.